 Ischemia and Hypoxia

 Ischemia is insufficient blood flow to provide adequate oxygenation.
-This, in turn, leads to tissue hypoxia (reduced oxygen) or anoxia (absence of oxygen).
-Ischemia always results in hypoxia; however, hypoxia can occur without ischemia if, for example, the oxygen content of the arterial blood decreases as occurs with anemia.
+This leads to tissue hypoxia (reduced oxygen) or anoxia (absence of oxygen).
+Ischemia results in hypoxia; however, hypoxia can occur with normal (or elevated) blood flow if, for example, the oxygen content of the arterial blood is decreased by anemia.

 Ischemia can also lead to ischemic pain.
-For example, myocardial ischemia can cause chest pain (angina); leg ischemia can result in ischemic pain at rest and/or during physical activity (intermittant claudication).
+For example, myocardial ischemia causes chest pain (angina); leg ischemia causes ischemic pain at rest and/or during physical activity (intermittant claudication).